ParacelFramework/Parpacks/README.md

 # Parpacks

+from Taoman Blogging:

 NOTE: THESE WORK BEST IN GPT4.
 IF YOU NEED TO USE GEMINI, YOUR BEST BET IS THE 2.5 EXPERIMENTAL VERSION, BUT EVEN THAT IS KIND OF A WASH.

-I have not tested this with other LLMs.
+I have not tested this with other LLMs besides ChatGPT and Gemini.

 Paracels Explained: